 This organization shall be known as the Atlantic Chapter of the Music Library Association.

 The purposes of the Chapter shall be:

-1. To promote the establishment and growth of music libraries and collections of music and musical materials in the states of Delaware, Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia.
+1. To promote the establishment and growth of music libraries and collections of music and musical materials in the states of Delaware, Maryland, New Jersey, Pennsylvania, Virginia, West Virginia, and the District of Columbia.

 2. To initiate and encourage activities aiming to improve the organization, administration, contents, and services of such libraries and collections; and in pursuance of these aims, to cooperate with each other, with others in the music profession, as well as institutions and organizations in related fields.

 3. To bring together for exchange of ideas and discussions of problems all persons in the region interested in music libraries and collections, and to stimulate professional activities among the members.

 1. Membership in this chapter shall be open to all members of the Music Library Association, Inc. and to persons actively engaged in library work or having an interest in the stated purposes of the Chapter.

 2. Persons eligible for membership shall be considered members upon payment of annual dues.

 3. Only members in good standing shall be entitled to vote at business meetings of the Chapter or on official ballots.

 4. Membership dues shall be specified in the By-laws.